-Our R&D pipeline also includes a large number of additional MDPs discovered by CohBar, as well as several MDPs previously discovered by CohBar's founders, as further described below.
-Our research activities are focused on identifying, optimizing, and prioritizing MDP analogs for development as potential MBTs.
-Our criteria includes examining MDP analogs with the greatest commercial and therapeutic potential, the most suitable development and clinical resources, and the broadest intellectual property protection and exploitation opportunities.
+Our research activities are focused on discovering, optimizing, and prioritizing MDP analogs for development as potential MBTs.
+Our criteria include examining MDP analogs with the greatest commercial and therapeutic potential, the most suitable development and clinical resources, and the broadest intellectual property protection and exploitation opportunities.